 One of our most important business tax incentives to attract new and retain existing business and industry is the single-factor formula for apportioning taxable income of businesses.
 This single-factor formula is an inducement for businesses to enlarge payrolls and property investment in lowa and to expand their sales outside of lowa.
-ABI is opposed to any erosion of the single-factor formula and supports the extension of the benefit of the single-factor formula to all pass-through entities.
+ABI is opposed to any erosion of the single-factor formula and supports the extension of the benefit of the single-factor formula to all pass-through entities lowa's business tax climate is improving.
+ABI will continue to support efforts to make lowa's tax system more competitive while retaining provisions that encourage economic growth and job creation.
+ABI supports legislation that will continue to reduce lowa's individual and corporate income tax rates and complexity.
+ABI views business tax credits and incentives as specific relief to an overly burdensome tax system.
+Reform of business tax credits and incentives should only be considered in conjunction with broad-based tax reform that results in an overwhelming net reduction in business taxes.